-The CEO continues to hold the prime responsibility for the identification, assessment, management and monitoring of risks to the Group, but to assist and to bring external expertise a board-level Risk Committee was formed on 1st January 2021
+The CEO continues to hold the prime responsibility for the identification, assessment, management and monitoring of risks to the Group, but to assist and to bring external expertise a board-level Risk Committee was formed on 1st January 2021.

-The Committee consists of the full board of directors plus the Chief Operational Officer ('COO"), who is not a member of the board.
+The Committee consists of the full board of directors plus the Chief Operational Officer ('COO"), and, the Money Laundering Reporting Officer who are not members of the Board.
 The COO has day-to-day responsibility for risk and compliance.
-By invitation other employees of the Group, including the Director of Trading, the Head of Risk and Compliance.
+Other employees of the Group, including the Director of Trading, the Head of Risk and Compliance may join meetings by invitation.